 Cheryl Khor is Faculty Member and Fellow of ICDM.
 Cheryl sits as board member, audit chair and sustainability committee of companies in the banking, insurance, technology and industrial & consumer products sectors.
 She specialises on subjects relating to corporate governance, risk management and internal control for board effectiveness.
 Cheryl has more than 20 years of experience covering financial, operational and internal audits as well as governance, controls and risk assessments for clients across a broad range of industries.
-As a member of ICDM Faculty, Cheryl has previously facilitated ICDM’s bespoke programmes on topics such as Director’s Fiduciary Duties and Malaysian Code on Corporate Governance.
 Specifically, she has been involved in numerous process improvements, and controls transformation projects.
 An active media contributor and with a number of published papers, Cheryl is a familiar face in numerous panels, seminars, workshops and talks on good governance, and sustainability among others.

 She has served large companies in a broad range of industry sectors including infrastructure, healthcare, construction, property development, asset management and consumer business.
 She also led and project managed various engagements in Internal audit, Corporate Governance, Board effectiveness and succession, Operational audits, IPOs, Due Diligence, Enterprise risk management, SOX 404 implementation, Business process review, controls transformation and review of policies.